Do Dogs Speak Different Languages?

 What is a strategy for teaching various languages to dogs with only one command?

-The use of non-verbal instructions is a strategy that can be helpful if you have a dog that is very bright and if you are eager to teach it several commands that lead to the same result.
-Your dog can gain more perspective on what you really want them to perform by paying attention to your hand motions and facial expressions.
+The use of non-verbal instructions is a strategy that can be helpful if you have a very bright dog and if you are eager to teach it several commands that lead to the same result.
+Your dog can gain more perspective on what you want them to perform by paying attention to your hand motions and facial expressions.

 For example, if you tell your dog to “sit” and point to the floor at the same time, he will not only learn to correlate the word with the order but also the hand sign.
 At some point in the future, you will be able to communicate with your dog just via the use of the hand gesture.
 From that point on, your dog will understand the phrase as well as the gesture to indicate “sit.”